alaintxu/marvelcdb-filtering/README.base.md

 # MarvelCDB filtering

 <!-- [en] -->
-Web application to visualize cards from MarvelCDB with filtering options.
+Web application to visualize cards from MarvelCDB with filtering options: [https://alaintxu.github.io/marvelcdb-filtering/](https://alaintxu.github.io/marvelcdb-filtering/).

 Thanks to [MarvelCDB](https://marvelcdb.com/) for the work and excelent application.

 If you want to support the project, I would recommend **their** [Patreon](https://www.patreon.com/kamalisk).
 In my case it does not entail any more cost than the hours dedicated to this project.

 <!--- [es] -->
-Applicación web para visualizar cartas desde MarvelCDB con opciones de filtrado.
+Applicación web para visualizar cartas desde MarvelCDB con opciones de filtrado: [https://alaintxu.github.io/marvelcdb-filtering/](https://alaintxu.github.io/marvelcdb-filtering/).

 Gracias a [MarvelCDB](https://es.marvelcdb.com/) por el trabajo y excelente aplicación.